christophebe/julius-gpt/readme.md

 ```bash
  ~ julius post -fp 1.5 -g -l french -tp "Emprunter\ avec\ un\ revenu\ de\ retraite\ :\ quelles\ sont\ les\ options\ \?" -f ./emprunter-argent-revenu-retraite -c Belgique -d
 ```
-This command will generate a post in french with a frequency penaly of 1.5 for the audience of the country : Belgium.
+This command will generate a post in French with a frequency penalty of 1.5 for the audience of the country : Belgium.
-The topic (tp arg) is written in french.
+The topic (tp arg) is written in French.

 ### Interactive Mode